Practice Ready: We Set the Trend

 Established in 1847, Cumberland School of Law is one of the oldest law schools in the country.
 The school was founded by Judge Abraham Caruthers, an innovator in legal education.
 In a time when legal study was conducted by apprenticeship or through lectures, the law school pioneered an instructional method based on intensive trial practice.
 This laid the foundation for what is today widely acclaimed as one of the nation's finest programs in trial advocacy.

-In 2018, U.S. News & World Report ranked Cumberland School of Law 10th among all U.S. law schools for its trial advocacy program.
+U.S. News & World Report ranked Cumberland School of Law 15th (2020) among all U.S. law schools for its trial advocacy program.

 Cumberland School of Law trains aspiring lawyers to think strategically and tactically, in and out of the courtroom.
 Unique among law schools, Cumberland School of Law students can participate in trial and appellate advocacy competitions their first year.